nosovk/flowershow/content/Projects/HMN/tls-issue.md

-If you check working TLS connection, you may see some list Extensions in the end:
+If you check working TLS connection, you may see some list of Extensions in the end:
 ![[normal-tls-connetcion.png]]
 Actually we are interested in "server_name" extension.
 This one also called SNI.